ahelal/bender-action/README.md

 ## Overview

-The Bender Action is a GitHub Action designed to interact with Azure OpenAI services and handle failed jobs in your GitHub workflows.
-This action can fetch logs, provide context, and utilize OpenAI to assist in debugging and resolving issues.
-It cam also review your code and comment directly in your pull requests.
+Bender is a GitHub Action designed to interact with Azure OpenAI services and assist you with failed jobs and review your PRs with security in mind in your GitHub workflows.
+It provides logs and source code for context and utilizes OpenAI to assist in debugging, resolving issues, and providing feedback.

 ## Inputs